GeorgeWebDevCy/tcnapp-connector/README.md

 ## 📝 Release Notes

+### 0.3.50
+- Add a dedicated App User role with upload permissions and automatically assign it to API-registered customers to unblock avatar uploads.

 ### 0.3.49
 - Remove the cookie-based login mode so Password Login API responses always issue one-time hand-off tokens.